 Here you will find useful information about your School’s student representation system.

 First of all, let us introduce you to your School Representatives.
 Each School has two School Reps whose role is to listen to you and bring any issues you raise to the relevant staff and committee meetings, such as the Student-Staff Liaison Committee or your School Council.
-In Law, the Undergraduate School Representative is Daniel King, and the Postgraduate School Representative is Shona Warwick.
+In Law, the Undergraduate School Representative is Daniel King, and the Postgraduate School Representative is Vaibhav Malimath.
 Feel free to get in touch with them if you feel that you have something important to say to the School!
 Your School also contains Class Representatives who work very closely with the School Representative, the Students' Association and the staff to ensure you make the most out of your courses.
 Potential areas Class Reps may engage with are issues with feedback, course content, and suitability of assessment.

 The School of Law contains the Law Students’ Council.
 This is the elected representative body for undergraduate and postgraduate students.
 Elected students participate in School-level management committees in order to provide a student voice.
 The Students’ Council meets regularly during the Semester and gathers views from all students by consulting them on their views on School-related issues.
 The elected reps also work closely with Class Representatives to ensure that students are represented as successfully as possible.